Karn Sharma

-Karn Vinod Sharma (born 23 October 1987) is an Indian cricketer.
-He plays as an all-rounder for the Railways cricket team.
+Karn Vinod Sharma (born 23 October 1987) is an Indian former cricketer who played as an all-rounder for the Railways cricket team.
 He is a left-hand batsman and leg break bowler.
 He made his Twenty20 International debut against England in 2014.
 He made his One Day International debut for India against Sri Lanka on 13 November 2014.
 He made his Test debut against Australia in Adelaide on 9 December 2014.

 Domestic career

 He made his first-class debut in 2007/08 Ranji season at Karnail Singh Stadium against Jammu and Kashmir, where he played as a specialist batsman.
 He scored 120 off 232 balls with 17 boundaries as Railways cricket team won by innings and 88 runs.

 In July 2018, he was named in the squad for India Green for the 2018–19 Duleep Trophy.
 He was the leading wicket-taker for Andhra in the 2018–19 Vijay Hazare Trophy, with twelve dismissals in eight matches.